PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/mergin/index.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use, first install it using :

 aaaaaaaaaaaaaaaaaaaa